FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 - Change the default password while creating the container:
     - Open the Dockerfile
-    - Change the content of: `RUN echo "root:FactoryTalkOptix" | chpasswd`, here you can replace `FactoryTalkOptix` with any valid password you wish
+    - Change the content of: `RUN echo "admin:FactoryTalkOptix" | chpasswd`, here you can replace `FactoryTalkOptix` with any valid password you wish

 - Change the default password of a running container
     - Access the container's shell using: `docker exec -it [container name] bash`
-    - Execute: `echo "root:FactoryTalkOptix" | chpasswd`, here you can replace `FactoryTalkOptix` with any valid password you wish
+    - Execute: `echo "admin:FactoryTalkOptix" | chpasswd`, here you can replace `FactoryTalkOptix` with any valid password you wish

 #### I can't download the application, all I see is "wrong username or password"

 - Make sure the container is up and running
 - Make sure the port 49100/TCP was exposed
 - Make sure the container is reachable
-- Make sure the proper user and password were used (default user is `root` and the password is `FactoryTalkOptix`)
+- Make sure the proper user and password were used (default user is `admin` and the password is `FactoryTalkOptix`)

 #### The license is not recognized by the FactoryTalk® Optix™ Application